-Multitasking is even easier with a mobile phone.
-The parents can pay bills, order dinner, read the child’s report card, watch Netflix movies, and share Facebook updates while they are with the child.
+Parents can pay bills, order dinner, read the child’s report card, watch movies on Netflix, and share Facebook updates while they are with the child.

 Fear of missing out (FOMO)

-A fear of being left out of the information circuit also contributes to the desire to stay connected to the phone.
-When parents aren’t on their smartphones as much as their friends, they may feel left out.
+Fear of being left out of the information circuit contributes to the desire to stay connected to the phone.

 The fear of missing out (FoMO), is “the fears, worries, and anxieties people may have in relation to being in (or out of) touch with the events, experiences, and conversations happening across their extended social circles”13.

-The use of social media can enhance social interaction, provide escapism, entertainment, and maintain interpersonal relationships15.
+The use of social media can enhance social interaction, allow escapism, provide entertainment, and maintain interpersonal relationships15.

 Phubbing may fulfill an immediate need for gratification for some parents.

-For example, when people are bored, they are more likely to phub.
-Engaging with their smartphones is an attempt to regulate these emotions18.
+Engaging with their smartphones is an easy way to avoid or regulate these negative emotions18.